-We also continue to work on phylogenomics of eukaryotes.
+The Katzlab focuses on phylogenomics of eukaryotes.
 Eukaryotes, cells with nuclei, existed exclusively as microorganisms for at least 500 million years before the evolution of plants and animals.
 These microbial eukaryotes, or protists, represent a tremendously diverse assemblage of organisms.
 Protists are characterized by numerous innovations in cell biology (e.g. multiple acquisitions of chloroplasts), play an essential role in ecosystems (e.g. carbon fixation in marine systems), and some are causative agents of prevalent infectious diseases (e.g. malaria) that impact the social and economic fortunes of entire countries.
 We are working to generate and analyze high throughput data to make inferences about the eukaryotic tree of life.
 Recent papers focus on phylogeny, lateral gene transfer, and genome evolution (see below0.

-In collaboration with George McManus, an ecologist at the University of Connecticut, we are collecting molecular data to assess the phylogeography of Oligotrich and Choreotrich ciliates.
+In collaboration with George McManus, an ecologist at the University of Connecticut, we are collecting molecular data to assess the phylogeography of marine ciliates.
 Current ideas on protist biogeography fall into one of two camps: (1) all protists are cosmopolitan (high gene flow) and we have discovered the bulk of protist species, and (2) there are many endemic species (low gene flow) of protists yet to be discovered.
 Our data suggest the need to redefine this debate as we find repeated evidence of ciliate lineages with both high gene flow and high genetic diversity (e.g. Katz et al. 2005).
-We are now analyzing culture-independent 454 sequence data of ciliates in near-shore environments combined with DGGE gels to look at patterns of biodiversity.
+We are now analyzing HTS data generated using primers designed to characterize SAR (Stramenopila, Alveolata, Rhizaria)